cgencer/EQueue-docs/02-Game-Overview.md

-EQueue is a semi-abstract, semi-coop tactical puzzle with a good amount of player interaction and a pinch of strategy.
-Players trigger emotions of others, sometimes creating a ripple-effect of sequenced emotions, with its pros and cons.
-Experience is gained trough various events, in the form of event cards.
-Using emotions and events changes our level of motivation on several aspects, which in turn becomes the motivator for other emotions and events.
-Every player also has to watch out for his emotional patterns, as they would cost precious awareness which is not easily gathered.
+As within life, players initiate emotions of other players, sometimes creating a ripple-effect of sequenced emotions, triggering patterns, and actions leading to new emotions.
+Using emotions and events changes our level of motivation on various aspects, silently motivating us for actions.
+Every player has to watch out for his inherited / learned emotional patterns, as they would cost awareness which is hardly earned, easily lost.

-Beside the fact that EQueue is a game on its own, EQueue can also be expanded into the game Samsara (which will also be coming up), a medium-heavy strategy game trough various modules.

-The goal of the game is to raise our mindfulness by:
-- reach a state called shoshin,
-- detach emotions while still being open to experience them,
-- reach equilibrium trough exercising the middle path; on emotions and experiences,
-- dismantle our patterns, which shadow our shoshin-state.
 ## The Objective

+The game is played over five rounds.
+A round continues until all players are not able to continue and pass.

+The goal of the player is to get awareness of each ones emotional atmosphere by:
+- reach a state called shoshin (to have a genuine curiousity)
+- while experiencing emotions without clinging / attachment
+- be aware of getting triggered by emotional patterns, trying to dissolve these
+- reach equilibrium through exercising the middle path on our intern motivations
+- dismantle our emotional patterns.
+- and optionally investigate and dismantle layered emotions.

-The game is played over three rounds.
-A round continues until all players pass.
-The game is finished after three rounds.
-The goal of each player is to nurture mindfulness, be aware of their emotional atmosphere, watch out and dissolve patterns and cut down on their motivation-axes while navigating through various events.
-While doing this, they will try to convert their coloured crystals into blank ones.
-At the end of the game, the player with the most blank crystals wins.
+**While doing this, they will try to convert their coloured crystals into blank ones.
+At the end of the game, the player with the most blank crystals wins.**
 #### Emotional Continuity

 Cultivating the continuity of others' rising emotion is a players priority.
 Players compete each other by attaching emotiles to others queues to fulfil rising emotions.
 Getting triggered of one own patterns is a not preferred side-effect where every person has to deal with it on their own.